shivaninja/Project-Rtos-FreeRtos-Wi-Fi-and-MQTT-integration-for-cloud-connectivity./New EWSP32 MQTT cloud project/README.md

 You can use different types of HiveMQ MQTT brokers such as HiveMQ-cloud(Cloud based) or HiveMQ-Broker(self hosted).
 Any subscribed client (e.g., a dashboard, cloud server) can receive and analyze this data.

+NOTE: Anyone who subscribes to HIVE-MQ will receive data from the HIVE-MQ & in our case its the NODE-RED.
+So, Node-red receives data.

 NOTE : Node-RED is an open-source, visual programming tool/flow-based programming tool that uses nodes and edges to program & is primarily used for wiring together hardware devices, APIs, and online services, especially within the context of the Internet of Things (IoT).
 It provides a visual, low-code development environment that allows users to create applications by dragging and dropping "nodes" and connecting them to form "flows"/edges

 NOTE: Install Node-Red and Node-Red dashboard.
 Then after installing node-red, it will output the IP of server that you can use.
 Check that IP in browser.